-Many of us had this notion that cybercriminals are bad guys who sit with their computer on (do some programming and use some malicious programs using some keystrokes) and remotely take access to the entire organization's system.
+Many of us believed that cybercriminals are bad guys who sit with their computer on (do some programming and use some malicious programs using some keystrokes) and remotely take access to the entire organization's system.
 But many such nefarious actors need physical access to data as well.
-Not every breach is possible without anyone physically accessing a secured firm and then takes some sensitive data to continue the crack.
+Not every breach is possible without physically accessing a secured firm and then taking some sensitive data to continue the crack.

 So, as a security analyst, you have to take a different approach to prevent such physical threats.
 A physical penetration test is done by creating an attack simulation performed by very well-trained security consultants in two ways:

-- Active Physical Penetration Testing: where the organization's security officials and other employees are not aware or informed about the test that is getting performed.
+- Active Physical Penetration Testing: The organization's security officials and other employees are not aware or informed about the test that is getting performed.

-- Passive Physical Penetration Testing: where the organization's security officials and other employees are made aware or informed about the test that is getting performed.
+- Passive Physical Penetration Testing: The organization's security officials and other employees are made aware or informed about the test that is getting performed.

 Stages of Physical Penetration Testing

-- First, the security analyst should recognize physical security flaws that are there in that environment (firms or organizations).
+- First, the security analyst should recognize physical security flaws in that environment (firms or organizations).